vaniok56/4Sapte/README.md

 # Second-Hand Market Telegram Bot

 A comprehensive Telegram bot built with Telethon for managing second-hand product listings.
-The bot uses AI (DeepSeek API) to automatically extract product attributes and saves listings to a SQLite database.
+The bot uses an AI service to automatically extract product attributes and saves listings to a SQLite database.

 ## Features

 🤖 **AI-Powered Product Analysis**
-- Automatically extracts product attributes using DeepSeek API
+- Automatically extracts product attributes using a configurable AI service
 - Smart categorization and subcategorization
 - Confidence scoring for extracted data